 XGP eXtended Global Platform

-5 Noting

-Recommendation ITU-R F.1763 recommends radio interface standards for broadband wireless access systems in the fixed service operating below 66 GHz.

 The ITU Radiocommunication Assembly,

+considering

+a) that the successful expansion of Internet connectivity over the past three decades needs to continue and be accelerated;

+b) that standards facilitate interoperability and economies of scale, leading to the fulfilment of the United Nations’ 2030 Agenda for Sustainable Development Goals (SDGs),

+recognizing

+a) [TBD; optional]

+noting

+a) that Recommendation ITU-R F.1763 recommends radio interface standards for broadband wireless access systems in the fixed service operating below 66 GHz;

 recommends

-that the radio interface standards in Annexes 1 to 8 should be used for BWA systems in the mobile service operating below 6 GHz.
+that the radio interface standards in Annexes 1 to 10 should be used for BWA systems in the mobile service.

-NOTE 1 – Annex 9 provides a summary of the characteristics of the standards found in Annexes 1 to 8.
+NOTE 1 – Annex 10 provides a summary of the characteristics of the standards found in Annexes 1 to 9.

+List of annexes

 Annex 1 Broadband radio local area networks

+Annex 2 IMT-2000 terrestrial radio interfaces

+Annex 3 IMT-Advanced terrestrial radio interfaces

+Annex 4 IMT-2020 terrestrial radio interfaces

+Annex 5 Harmonized IEEE and ETSI radio interface standards, for broadband wireless access (BWA) systems including mobile and nomadic applications in the mobile service

+Annex 6 ATIS WTSC radio interface standards for BWA systems in the mobile service

+Annex 7 “eXtended Global Platform: XGP” for broadband wireless access (BWA) systems in the mobile service

+Annex 8 IEEE 802.20: Standard air interface for mobile broadband wireless access supporting vehicular mobility

+Annex 9 Air interface of SCDMA broadband wireless access system standard

+Annex 10 Key characteristics of standards

+Annex 1 Broadband radio local area networks

 Radio local area networks (RLANs) offer an extension to wired LANs utilizing radio as the connective media.
-They have applications in commercial environments where there may be considerable savings in both cost and time to install a network; in domestic environments where they provide cheap, flexible, connectivity to multiple computers used in the home; and in campus and public environments where the increasing use of portable computers, for both business and personal use, while travelling and due to the increase in flexible working practices, e.g., nomadic workers using laptop personal computers not just in the office and at home, but in hotels, conference centres, airports, trains, planes and automobiles.
+They have applications in enterprise environments where there may be considerable savings in both cost and time to install a network; in residential environments where they provide low cost and flexible connectivity to multiple computers and other devices used in the home; and in campus and public environments where the increasing use of portable computers, for both business and personal use, while travelling and due to the increase in flexible working practices, e.g., nomadic workers using laptop personal computers not just in the office and at home, but in hotels, conference centres, airports, trains, planes and automobiles.
 In summary, they are intended mainly for nomadic wireless access applications, with respect to the access point (i.e. when the user is in a moving vehicle, the access point is also in the vehicle).

 Broadband radio local area network standards are included in Recommendation ITU-R M.1450, and can be grouped as follows:

 – IEEE 802.
-11
+11 Wireless LAN

 – ETSI BRAN HIPERLAN